Snawoot/linux-secureboot-kit/README.md

 #### Debian 9

-On Debian 9 and older GRUB2 lacks some optional modules which are included by default.
+On Debian 9 and older GRUB2 lacks some optional modules which are included by default and requires additional `linuxefi` module.
 In this case use following build command:

 ```
-sudo make GRUB2EXTRAMODULES=
+sudo make GRUB2EXTRAMODULES=linuxefi
 ```

 ### Step 5.
 Install UEFI keys, bootloader and boot GPG signing keys